layoutBox/PinLayout/README.md

 ## PinLayout principles and philosophy <a name="introduction"></a>

 * Manual layouting (doesn't rely on auto layout).
-* Blazing fast.
-PinLayout exist to be simple and fast as possible!
+* PinLayout exist to be simple and fast as possible!
 In fact it is fast as manual layouting.
 See [performance results below.](#performance)
 * Layout one view at a time.
 * Concise syntax.
 Layout most views using a single line.